-- August 23rd - Welcome to Paly’s Cenntenial Kick-off BBQ 5-8pm
+August 23rd - Welcome to Paly’s Centennial Kick-off BBQ was a Big Success!

-- March 23rd - Afternoon Campanile Newspaper’s 100th Birthday
+Saturday, March 23rd Afternoon - Campanile Newspaper’s 100th Birthday Lunch

-- March 23rd - Evening Centennial Gala Lucie Stern Ballroom.
+Saturday, March 23rd Evening - Gala at Lucie Stern Ballroom

-The Paly Alumni webpage http://www.palyalumni.net/ (link is external) has more information about alumni activities.
+The Paly Alumni webpage http://www.palyalumni.net/ has more information about alumni activities.